If you currently own or intend to purchase residential property

 our service if required to meet our client’s individual circumstances and needs.

-Our initial letting fee is 50% of the first month's rental and our ongoing management commission is 10% of subsequent monthly rental payments.
+Our initial letting fee is 50% of the first month's rental (plus VAT)and our ongoing management commission is 10% of subsequent monthly rental payments (plus VAT)

 There are no other standard fees or charges.
 No upfront charges - nothing to pay until a tenant moves in and starts paying rent.

-We also guarantee to beat any like for like quote from our competitors.
+We also guarantee to beat any like for like quote from our competitors and we are able to offer discounts on multiple properties.

 Guide for Landlords